abirrer/whats-the-weather/README.md

 Known Issues:
 <ul>
     <li>Hide my API key!
-    <li>Input validation with the default list of cities needs to check for capitalizations, etc.
+    <li>Input validation with the default list of cities needs to check for capitalizations, special characters, etc.
     <li>Detail page refresh results in error every single time > want this to make a proper API request upon refresh.
-    <li>The Tokyo tile doesn't seem to be validated properly on default and that request fails every single time.
     <li>Sunset/sunrise timing is not location specific, it is provided in UTC across the board.
 </ul>